How to sell Learning and Development to a sceptical CEO

 An employee who is not engaged is someone who simply shows up, does their job, and goes home.
 This is a widespread issue – but it’s particularly acute in the millennial generation: 55% of millennials report not being engaged at work, more than any other generation.
 That’s a worrying trend.

 For these businesses, explaining the impact of L&D on engagement is a highly appealing argument.
-Doubling-down on your team’s personal development is a fantastic way to improve their engagement – as CharlieHR COO Ben Gately put it, people generally aren’t really passionate about their own jobs – they’re passionate about their own hopes and dreams.
+Doubling down on your team’s personal development is a fantastic way to improve their engagement – people generally aren’t really passionate about their own jobs – they’re passionate about their own hopes and dreams.
 So if you can create L&D structures in your business to help them progress towards these hopes and dreams, they’ll become engaged.

 Situation 3 – the “behind the times” business